geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     This will convert "GeonetworkAdmin" (from the OpenID Server) to the Geonetwork "Administrator" role.

-    NOTE: Like the keycloak plugin, you can use role/group names of the form "group:role" to assign a user to Geonetwork group and permission level.
+    .. note:: Like the keycloak plugin, you can use role/group names of the form "group:role" to assign a user to Geonetwork group and permission level.

 **OPENIDCONNECT_MINIMUMPROFILE**